asgardeo/mobile-ui-sdks/CONTRIBUTING.md

-# Contributing for the WSO2 Identity Access Management Mobile SDKs
+# Contributing to Asgardeo Mobile SDKs

 We would love for you to contribute to our mobile SDKs and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow: